saxenism/defi-tits/Maple Finance/Readme.md

     + Drawdown minus fee is transferred to the Borrower

 7. Excess funds are sent to `Loan` contract to be claimed by the lenders.

+8. Normally, interest is paid in constant amounts at regular intervals, and principal is returned on last repayment.
+Otherwise, you can also pay the entire remaining balance of the loan in one transaction including principal and the amount the interest that should be paid (we use a function called `PremiumCalc` here).

+9. Liquidations work as usual apart from the fact that you can only call it as a pool delegate if your equity in the loan is more than the `minLoanEquity`

+> This again will be interesting to test.
+Should already be heavily testsed.

+10. Another (unnatural) thing that Maple is doing in the Liquidation is that, post the calling of liquidation, they are taking the collateral from the `CollateralLocker` and converting it into the Borrow Asset using Uniswap and then transferring it to be to the `Loan` contract for being claimed by the lenders.

+> I don't understand why didn't Maple just let the lenders claim their share of the collateral in terms of collateral asset itself.
+Perhaps it has got to do something with the LoanFDT which is an ERC2222 instead of pure ERC20.
+Need to get more clarity here.